Biden commemorates war dead at Arlington National Cemetery | Politics

 - United States

-President Joe Biden honoured America's war dead at Arlington National Cemetery on Memorial Day by laying a wreath at the hallowed burial ground.
+President Joe Biden honoured America's war dead at Arlington National Cemetery on Memorial Day by laying a wreath at the hallowed burial ground and extolling the sacrifices of the fallen for the pursuit of democracy.

-The president was joined on Monday by first lady Jill Biden, Vice President Kamala Harris and second gentleman Doug Emhoff in a somber ceremony at the Virginia cemetery's Tomb of the Unknown Soldier, which is dedicated to the fallen US service members whose remains have not been identified.
+The president was joined on Monday by first lady Jill Biden, Vice President Kamala Harris and second gentleman Doug Emhoff in a somber ceremony at the Virginia cemetery's Tomb of the Unknown Soldier, which is dedicated to deceased service members whose remains have not been identified.

-After approaching the wreath, Biden bowed his head before the wreath and made the sign of the cross.
-Later, he delivered a Memorial Day address and called on Americans to honor their fallen heroes by remembering their sacrifices.
+His face tight with emotion, Biden walked up to the wreath, cupping it in his hands in silent reflection and then making the sign of the cross.
+Later, he called on Americans to commemorate their fallen heroes by remembering their fight for the nation's ideals.

-“All those we honour today gave their lives for the country, but they live forever in our hearts,'' he said.
+“This nation was built on an idea,'' Biden said in an address at Arlington.
+“We were built on an idea, the idea of liberty and opportunity for all.
+We've never fully realised that aspiration of our founders, but every generation has opened the door a little wider.”
+He focused much of his speech on the importance of democracy, saying that it thrives when citizens can vote, when there is a free press and when there are equal rights for all.

+“Generation after generation of American heroes are signed up to be part of the fight because they understand the truth that lives in every American heart: that liberation, opportunity, justice are far more likely to come to pass in a democracy than in an autocracy,'' Biden said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)